Spotlight on Recognition Signage

 Typically lists the name of one or more person or family being recognized.
 A recognition sign is usually printed on acrylic or aluminum and installed on the interior of a building, such as an integrated Room Identification sign.

 Plaques are more traditional and normally honor an individual, organization, or small group of individuals.
-Plaques are made of materials such as cast bronze for a polished and long-lasting recognition.
+Plaques are made of materials such as cast bronze for a polished, long-lasting testament to those being recognized.

 Recognition walls consist of multiple signs or one large sign system that displays many names.
 Often, recognition walls are permanent installations that contain digital or modular elements for future updates.